Test-Forge/automation-study-materials/TL/22_configuring_&_using_logger/Configuring & Using Logger.md

 * `rootLogger.level` = info: Sets the logging level for the root logger.
 In this case, it's set to INFO, meaning that INFO, WARN, ERROR, and FATAL messages will be logged, while DEBUG and TRACE messages will be ignored.
 * `rootLogger.appenderRef.console.ref` = ConsoleAppender and rootLogger.appenderRef.file.ref = FileAppender: Attaches the defined appenders to the root logger.

->With the log4j2.properties file in place, Log4j 2 will automatically detect and use it when your application starts.
+>🔄With the log4j2.properties file in place, Log4j 2 will automatically detect and use it when your application starts.
 You don't need to manually load this configuration in your code

 ## Lazy Logging With Lambda Expressions
 Lambda expressions are a feature introduced in Java 8 that allows you to treat functionality as a method argument or code as data.
 A lambda expression can be understood as a concise representation of an anonymous function that can be passed around.
 It consists of a list of parameters, a body, a return type, and a set of thrown exceptions.